-DOT Medical Exam and Commercial Motor Vehicle Certification
+DOT Medical Exam

 During the examination, the doctor will ask you various health related questions as well as performing various medical and orthopedic testing that includes a vision acuity test and a urinalysis test.
 Our office does not perform drug testing.
 If your employer requires a drug test, you must do so at an outside facility.
 Otherwise, our office can validate all other necessary measures to obtain a full and complete DOT medical examination.

-- A valid Pennsylvania driver’s license
+- Your current state-issued driver’s license

 What Needs Done After My Exam?